How often do you think about what type of water you drink?

 Purified water is the cleanest, safest form of water to drink.
 You can buy purified water in bottles or install your own in-home purification system to purify your home’s tap or well water supply.

-It’s the cheapest, smartest, and most efficient solution in the long term.
+It’s the cheapest, smartest, and most efficient solution to stay healthy in the long term.

-However, hydrogen water now shows positive edidence of anti-inflammatory benefits so it may be worth trying it out.
+However, hydrogen water now shows positive evidence of anti-inflammatory benefits so it may be worth trying it out.

 Our friend and health researcher Trevor King spent the last 18 months interviewing doctors and scientists about this topic…